-- Completion of Mathematics 132 and 133. - A minimum grade-point average of 2.0 in all mathematics courses - Completion of Chemistry 141 or 151 or approved substitution or waiver.
+- Completion of Mathematics 132 and 133 with a minimum grade of 2.0 in each course. - A minimum grade-point average of 2.0 in all mathematics courses. - Completion of Chemistry 141 or 151 or approved substitution or waiver.
 Computer Science majors are not required to fulfill this requirement. - 5.
 Completion of Physics 183. - Completion of Engineering 102 or Computer Science and Engineering 231 or Computer Science and Engineering 220 or approved substitution or waiver. - 7.
 Completion of Engineering 100.